-User-defined calibrations that you have already performed may be available for you to use again.
+User-defined calibrations that you have already performed are available for you to use again.
 In some cases, you can retrieve these calibrations rather than perform new ones.
-The following user-defined calibrations, if previously performed (and not cancelled by manually selecting a default calibration of the same type), may be retrieved when current instrument settings are compatible:
+Previous user-defined calibrations can be retrieved as long as the following two conditions are met: 1) current instrument settings are compatible with the calibration, and 2) you have not cancelled the user-defined calibration by manually selecting a default calibration of the same type.
+(Example: a user-defined one-port reflection calibration is cancelled by manually selecting Default 1-Port.)